jbelelieu/atos/README.md

 Please see the docs for a list of available variables for each template.

 If you happen to make a new theme, please share it with the community!

+#### Notice: PHP 8.1 Requirement

+This does require PHP 8.1+.
+While I thought about making it backwards compatible, some of the PHP 8.1+ features were too good to pass up.
+If you need to install PHP 8.1+ (brew should provider the latest version):

+- On Mac: `brew update && brew install php && brew link php`
+  - To update an existing version of PHP: `brew update && brew upgrade php && brew link --overwrite --force php`

+#### Notice: phpLiteAdmin

+For your convinience, ATOS ships with [phpLiteAdmin](https://www.phpliteadmin.org/).
+You can access that from `http://localhost:9001/db`.

+ATOS will automatically attempt to run migrations at first start up.
+On the off chance that migrations fail, you can use phpLiteAdmin to manually execute the contents of `db/migrations.sql`.

 -----